Linaro/website/_posts/current/news/2020-12-22-nxm-labs-inc-and-open-mobile-platform-llc-join-the-trusted-firmware-project.md

 ---
 ### NXM Labs Inc. and Open Mobile Platform LLC join the Trusted Firmware Project

-*\[Cambridge, Tuesday 5 January 2021]* Trusted Firmware, the open governance community project hosted by Linaro Community Projects, today announced that NXM Labs Inc. and Open Mobile Platforms LLC have joined the Trusted Firmware Project.
+*\[Cambridge, Tuesday 5 January 2021]* Trusted Firmware, the open governance community project hosted by Linaro Community Projects, today announced that NXM Labs Inc. and Open Mobile Platform LLC have joined the Trusted Firmware Project.
 Members to date include Arm, Cypress, Futurewei, Google, Linaro, NXP, Renesas, and ST Microelectronics.

 "NXM fully embraces the open standards emerging from TrustedFirmware.org that establish a consistent security foundation across the entire spectrum of IoT-capable chips, from low-cost Arm® Cortex®-M processors up to powerful Cortex-A processors," said Scott Rankine, CEO of NXM Labs.
 "This unlocks opportunities for value-added security service providers such as NXM to create security differentiation higher up the networking stack including, for example, our Autonomous Security capabilities."